botworld-wiki/beatburger.github.io/pages/bots.md

 <div markdown="1" class=" ghcms ghcms-snipers">

-Snipers do a lot of damage from a distance --- protect this bot as much as possible
+Snipers do a lot of damage from a distance — protect these bots as much as possible
 </div>